Shuttle Loop: Mechanics

 Gerstlauer completed an upgrade of Walibi Belgium's installation for the 2013 season.
 As part of the upgrade Gerstlauer replaced the existing flywheel launch system with a new linear induction motor (LIM) launch system.
 The company also added a new train.
 The ride was then completely enclosed and relaunched as Psyké Underground.
 The flywheel launch system is now displayed in the queue of the ride.

+Knott's installation closed in 2022 for upgrades that were done by Kumbak.
+The ride received a new train, part of the track was replaced (this notably included the loop), the theming was updated, and a linear synchronus motor (LSM) launch system replaced the original flywheel launch system.
+It was originally set to reopen in 2023, but massive delays in construction caused the ride opening to be delayed to 2026.
+The ride now operates under the name MonteZOOMa: The Forbidden Fortress.